minimice/about-me/README.md

 **SEB**
 *April 2022 to Present*

-In the platform engineering team.
+Currently in the Security team, previously in the Platform Engineering team.

 **Schibsted**
 *Oct 2021 to March 2022*